What Makes a Snapshot

 2. Storage

-Name/tag references (for example dev-seed:brave-lion) are resolved via API metadata, not by directly constructing storage paths.
+Snapshots are stored in your configured provider: S3 Example:dev-seed:brave-lion) are resolved via API metadata, not by directly constructing storage paths.

 3. Restoration

-- CLI resolves snapshot version (
+Basic restore:- CLI resolves snapshot version (

-- Downloads manifest and schema from storage
+:latest→brave-lion) - Downloads manifest and schema from storage

 - Validates target database schema compatibility